oar-team/batsim/doc/proto_description.md

 ### JOB_KILLED

 Some jobs have been killed.

-It acknowledges that the actions coming from a previous [KILL_JOB](#kill_job) message have been done.
+This message acknowledges that the actions coming from a previous [KILL_JOB](#kill_job) message have been done.
 The ``job_ids`` jobs correspond to those requested in the previous [KILL_JOB](#kill_job) message)

-The ``job_progress`` map is also given for the all the jobs and tasks inside the job that have been killed.
-Key is the ``job_id`` and the value contains a progress value that in \]0, 1\[ with 0 for not started and 1 for complete task and the profile name is also given for convenience.
-For sequential job the progress map contains the 0-based index of the inner task that was running at the time it was killed and the details of this progress in the ``current_task`` field.
-Note that sequential jobs can be nested.
+The ``job_progress`` map is also given for all the jobs (and for the tasks inside the jobs) that have been killed.
+Key is the ``job_id`` and the value contains a progress value in \]0, 1\[, where 0 means not started and 1 means completed.
+The profile name is also given for convenience.
+For sequential jobs, the progress map contains the 0-based index of the inner task that was running at the time it was killed, and the details of this progress are in the ``current_task`` field.
+Please note that sequential jobs can be nested.

-Please remark that this message does not necessarily means that all the jobs have been killed.
+Please remark that this message does not necessarily mean that all the jobs have been killed.
 It means that all the jobs have completed.
 Some of the jobs might have completed *ordinarily* before the kill.
 In this case, [JOB_COMPLETED](#job_completed) events corresponding to the